-Other production, distribution and operating costs - Expense decreased in 2017, reflecting savings as the Company continues to manage discretionary spending.
-Savings were generated by reductions in temporary services, consulting, promotional spending, travel and other outside service expenses.
-In 2016, expense decreased due to reductions in temporary and personnel recruiting services, promotional spending, travel and other outside service expenses.
+Other production, distribution and operating costs - Expense decreased in 2018, reflecting savings as the Company continues to manage discretionary spending.
+Adoption of the new revenue guidance resulted in decreased expense of \$8,835 in 2018.
+Additional savings were generated by expense reductions in revenue-related expenses, advertising and promotion, temporary services and distribution expense related to delivery of the Company's various publications and products.
+In 2017, expense decreased due to reductions in temporary services, consulting, promotional spending, travel and other outside service expenses.

-Newsprint, ink and other supplies - Expense decreased in 2017 and 2016 due to reduced newsprint costs associated with lower circulation volumes from the Company and certain third-party newspapers and the discontinuation of unprofitable product lines in 2016.
-Newsprint consumption approximated 23,296, 26,752 and 31,141 metric tons in 2017, 2016 and 2015, respectively, at an average cost per metric ton of \$564, \$532 and \$550, respectively.
-The average purchase price for newsprint was \$566, \$538 and \$534 per metric ton in 2017, 2016 and 2015, respectively.
+Newsprint, ink and other supplies - Expense decreased in 2018 due to reduced newsprint costs associated with lower circulation volumes.
+Newsprint consumption approximated 19,255 and 23,296 metric tons in 2018 and 2017, respectively, at an average cost per metric ton of \$660 and \$564, respectively.
+The average purchase price for newsprint was \$673 and \$566 per metric ton in 2018 and 2017, respectively.

-Depreciation - Expense decreased in 2017 and 2016 due to a lower depreciable asset base as a higher level of in-service assets were fully depreciated.
-Capital spending is primarily directed towards digital platforms, production systems and technology investments.
+Depreciation - Expense decreased in 2018 and 2017 due to a lower depreciable asset base as a higher level of in-service assets were fully depreciated.
+Capital spending is primarily directed towards digital platforms and maintenance on production systems.
 The Company is committed to investing the appropriate levels of capital to sustain existing operations and develop new operations having an appropriate return on the investment.
-Capital spending is expected to be approximately \$5,000 in 2018.